-(Sample Willing Seller Letter) Date: To: California Natural Resources Agency California River Parkways Grant Program From: Name(s) of Legal Owner (Trust, etc.) Address of Legal Owner(s) Re: Parcel numbers: County: Property Address: To Whom It M ay Concern: property, is a warded to the rovided to confirm that (name of owner, trust, etc.), owner of the above referenced willing participant in the proposed real property transaction.
-Should grant funds be a grant applicant (name of grant applicant), then (name of owner, trust, etc.), as g to enter into negotiations for the sale of the real property for a purchase price not market value.
-Acknowledged d: Signature of A ALL parties required to sign for a sale Date signed
+(Sample Willing Seller Letter) Date: То: California Natural Resources Agency California River Parkways Grant Program From: Name(s) of Legal Owner (Trust, etc.) Address of Legal Owner(s) Re: Parcel numbers: County: Property Address: To Whom It M lay Concern: property, is a awarded to th Seller, is willing provided to confirm that (name of owner, trust, willing participant in the proposed real propertie grant applicant (name of grant applicant), the grant into negotiations for the sale of the market value. ty transaction.
+Should grant funds be nen (name of owner, trust, etc.), as Acknowledge d: Signature of A ALL parties required to sign for a sale Date signed